CVE-2025-64482: CWE-352: Cross-Site Request Forgery (CSRF) in Enalean tuleap

 Technical Analysis

 CVE-2025-64482 is a Cross-Site Request Forgery (CSRF) vulnerability identified in Enalean's Tuleap software, an open-source suite designed to facilitate software development management and collaboration.
-The vulnerability specifically affects the file release system component of Tuleap Community Edition versions prior to 16.13.99.1762267347 and Enterprise Editions prior to 17.0-1, 16.13-6, and 16.12-9.
-CSRF vulnerabilities occur when an attacker tricks an authenticated user into submitting a forged HTTP request, which the server processes with the user's privileges.
-In this case, the attacker can manipulate commit rules or immutable tags within an SVN repository managed by Tuleap.
-Such unauthorized changes can undermine the integrity of the source code by altering repository policies or locking/unlocking tags that control code immutability.
-The vulnerability requires the victim to be authenticated and to interact with a crafted malicious request, as indicated by the CVSS vector (User Interaction: Required, Privileges: Low).
-The CVSS score of 4.6 reflects a medium severity, with network attack vector and low attack complexity.
-While confidentiality is not impacted, integrity and availability of the repository can be compromised.
-No known exploits have been reported in the wild, but the risk remains significant for organizations relying on affected Tuleap versions for source code management.
-The issue has been addressed in the specified patched versions, which implement proper CSRF protections in the file release system to prevent unauthorized state-changing requests.
+The vulnerability affects the file release system component in versions prior to Tuleap Community Edition 16.13.99.1762267347 and Enterprise Editions 17.0-1, 16.13-6, and 16.12-9.
+CSRF vulnerabilities occur when an attacker tricks an authenticated user into submitting unwanted actions to a web application without their consent.
+In this case, the lack of CSRF protections allows an attacker to craft malicious requests that, if executed by a logged-in user, can alter commit rules or immutable tags in a Subversion (SVN) repository managed by Tuleap.
+These commit rules and tags are critical for maintaining code integrity and controlling repository behavior.
+The vulnerability requires the attacker to have some level of authenticated access (PR:L) and user interaction (UI:R), such as convincing the victim to click a malicious link or visit a crafted webpage.
+The CVSS v3.1 base score is 4.6, reflecting a medium severity level, with network attack vector (AV:N), low attack complexity (AC:L), and impacts primarily on integrity and availability (I:L, A:L), but no confidentiality impact (C:N).
+There are no known exploits in the wild at this time, but the vulnerability poses a risk of unauthorized changes to repository configurations, potentially disrupting development processes or enabling further malicious activity.
+The issue has been addressed in the specified patched versions, which implement proper CSRF protections to prevent unauthorized state-changing requests.

 Potential Impact